Max Euwe Memorial Tournament: History

+Related

 In addition, there was later a moderate strong and independent "Euwe Stimulans" tournament, played at Arnhem in 2007, Amon Simutowe from Zambia won, completing his final GM norm in the process to become a chess grandmaster.
 Also at that event, which had a line-up of ten players, Fridrik Olafsson played a famous game against Vincent Rothuis.

 The Ideal Max Euwe International Tournament in São Paulo 2008 was subclaimed as "2nd Euwe Stimulans" Tournament.
 This ten-player round robin featured three players from Brazil plus seven players from other countries.
 Zhao Zong Yuan and Gilberto Milos were shared winners, ahead of clear third John van der Wiel.

 A next Max Euwe Memorial commemorating the former World Chess Champion and President of FIDE who died 26 November 1981 took place in Amsterdam on 13–20 November 2011.
 Aside from various events (i.e. simultaneous exhibitions), a men's and a women's four-player double round robin was held which was won by (then 13-time Dutch Women's Champion) Zhaoqin Peng in Group 1, while Robin van Kampen took the honours in Group 2.